tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/plotnine-altair.md

 ### Syntax

-The basic template for plotting with `altair` is:
+The basic syntax for plotting with `altair` is:

 ```
 alt.Chart(data).mark_markname().encode(
        encoding1 = "column1",
        encoding2 = "column2")
 ```

 We identify 3 basic elements:
-- *data*: the input dataset used to make the plot
+- *data*: input dataset used to make the plot
-- *mark*: specifies the type of graphical representation (bar, point, line, etc)
+- *mark*: to specify the type of graphical representation (bar, point, line, etc..)
-- *encoding*: the visual properties of the chart (axes values, position channels, color, etc)
+- *encoding*: visual properties of the chart (axes values, position channels, color, etc..)

 ### Plotting